DaftMobile/ReduKt/redukt-core/README.md

     }
 }
 ```

-> `DispatchCoroutineScope` is a `CoroutineScope` that is bound to the store.
-> It's often a default scope for many ReduKt mechanisms.
-By default, it is a `MainScope()`.

 As a dependency injection tool, dispatch closure might seem a little limited, because effectively it handles only
 singletons.